Montenegro Pride: 2019

+2020

 The 8th Montenegro pride parade was held on 20 December under the slogan ‘’I am a symbol of resistance’’.
-Due to the covid-19 pandemic and public health concerns parade was transformed into a car pride parade and was put into the context of wedding car parades, also known as svatovi which are part of the Balkans wedding traditions.
+Due to the COVID-19 pandemic and public health concerns, the parade was reconfigured for people to attend in their own cars.
+The idea was based on wedding car parades, also known as svatovi which are part of the Balkans wedding traditions.
 In this way, 8th Montenegro pride was partially a celebration of the newly adopted same-sex partnership law that passed in Montenegrin parliament in July earlier that year.

-The convoy of cars started from the city centre, from the "Savo Pejanović" School, through "Marka Miljanova", "Vučedolska", "Stanko Dragojevića" streets, across the "Millennium" Bridge, through a part of the city across Morača to the City District.
+The convoy of cars started from the city centre and traveled to the city district.

-Pride week lockdown edition was held online and activities included: online gatherings, film evenings, workshops, speed dating as well as the first online Montenegro Pride parties and exhibitions.
-As a sign of support for the LGBTIQ community, the capital Podgorica for the first time illuminated the Millennium Bridge with rainbow colours, as well as the buildings of the President of Montenegro and the Ministry of the Interior.
-By illuminating recognizable buildings and institutions, the mayor of capital city Podgorica Ivan Vuković, the President of Montenegro Milo Đukanović and the Ministry of Interior gave symbolic but significant support to the Montenegro pride, which this year was organized and held in difficult conditions due to the COVID-19 pandemic.
+Pride week lockdown edition was held online and activities included online gatherings, film evenings, workshops, speed dating, and the first online Montenegro Pride parties and exhibitions.
+As a sign of support for the LGBTIQ community, Podgorica, for the first time, illuminated the Millennium Bridge with rainbow colours, as well as the buildings of the President of Montenegro and the Ministry of the Interior.
+By illuminating recognizable buildings and institutions, the mayor of Podgorica, Ivan Vuković, the President of Montenegro, Milo Đukanović, and the Ministry of Interior gave symbolic but significant support to the Montenegro pride parade.